chill117/sequel/readme.md

 	}
 }
 ```
-To change the key with which the `User` data is included in the data object, use the `as` option on the include:
+By default the key used to add the included data to the data object is the included model's table name.
+To change this, use the `as` option on the include:
 ```js
 {model: 'User', as: 'user', attributes: ['id', 'username']}
 ```